TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/key-concepts/oas-versioning.md

 Tyk will have set the *Access* to *Internal*, so that this version cannot be directly accessed by clients, only via the original (base) API.

-//**Image to be added**//
+{{< img src="/img/dashboard/api-designer/tyk-oas-version-created.png" alt="New version of Tyk OAS API has been created" >}}

-Configure the API definition as required, then select **SAVE API**
+Configure the API definition as required, then select **Save API**

 By default, Tyk will have configured the versioning identifier location as Request Header, with the key `x-api-version`.
-You can modify this by following the steps [here](#configure-the-version-identifier), but if you're happy with this then that's it - your new API version is ready for use.
+You can modify this by following the steps [here](#configure-versioning-settings), but if you're happy with this then that's it - your new API version is ready for use.

 ### Managing API versions

 When you have a versioned API the *Base API* will appear in the **Created APIs** list, with an expansion icon that you can select to reveal the versions.

-//**Image to be added**//
+{{< img src="/img/dashboard/api-designer/tyk-oas-version-list.png" alt="Versioned API shows in the Created APIs list" >}}

 You can see that the *base* and *default* versions are indicated graphically.
-You can reach the API Designer for each version in the usual way, by selecting the API name in the list (or from the **ACTIONS** menu for the API)/
+You can reach the API Designer for each version in the usual way, by selecting the API name in the list (or from the **Actions** menu for the API)/

-//**Image to be added**//
+##### Switch between API versions

-When you are in the API Designer for a versioned API, you can switch between versions using thre drop-down next to the API name.
+When you are in the API Designer for a versioned API, you can switch between versions using the drop-down next to the API name.

+{{< img src="/img/dashboard/api-designer/tyk-oas-version-designer.png" alt="Choose between API versions in the API designer" >}}

-There is a new option in the **ACTIONS** menu: **MANAGE VERSIONS**.
+There is a new option in the **Actions** menu: **Manage Versions**.

-//**Image to be added**//
+{{< img src="/img/dashboard/api-designer/tyk-oas-version-menu-manage.png" alt="New menu option to manage versions" >}}

 This takes you to the version management screen for the API where you can:
-- delete an API version from its **ACTIONS** menu
+- delete an API version from its **Actions** menu
-- select a new *default* version from its **ACTIONS** menu
+- select a new *default* version from its **Actions** menu

-//**Image to be added**//
+{{< img src="/img/dashboard/api-designer/tyk-oas-version-manage.png" alt="Manage the different versions of your API" >}}

+##### Configure versioning settings

-If you select **EDIT SETTINGS** you will open a pop-up that allows you to:
+If you select **Edit Settings** you will open a pop-up that allows you to:
 - change the versioning identifier (location and/or key)
+- set the [versioning identifier pattern]({{< ref "product-stack/tyk-gateway/advanced-configurations/api-versioning/api-versioning#stripping-url-path-version-and-default-fallback" >}}) (optional, if using URL path location)
 - configure [fallback to default behaviour]({{< ref "product-stack/tyk-gateway/advanced-configurations/api-versioning/api-versioning#fallback-to-default" >}})
 - configure [version identifier stripping]({{< ref "product-stack/tyk-gateway/advanced-configurations/api-versioning/api-versioning#stripping-version-identifier" >}})

-//**Image to be added**//
+In this example, the version identifier location is set to *Header* allowing configuration of the *Key name*:

+{{< img src="/img/dashboard/api-designer/tyk-oas-version-settings.png" alt="Configure the versioning settings for your API" >}}